jeffreyjmassman/YTMusic/README.txt

 4. Re-downloaded summer playlist; icons now included, and used higher quality audio
 5. Console.log()s all cleaned up

-Still to-do:

-1. Add a highlight and press effect to the button (UPDATE 7/20/23: Done!)
+Still to-do (as of first commit to GitHub):

-2. Fix refresh bug
+1. Fix refresh bug
-3. Also, sometimes the thumbnail does not download; diagnose and solve
+2. Also, sometimes the thumbnail does not download; diagnose and solve
-4. Make official server
+3. Make official server (rather than using a development server)